BloomTech-Labs/scribble-stadium-ds/README.md

 #### Running Model Training Base Container
 A Docker base image has been created that bundles Tesseract with all the necessary python libraries to train a model.
 The following will build the image locally.
+Run the following code in your terminal under the same directory as your github repository

 `docker-compose -f docker-compose.yml up --build -d train`